t-chuang/pic16project/README.md

 ### Instructions for package requirements

+Run ```conda create --name NEWENV --file requirements.txt```

 ### Description of demo file

 ### Scope/limitations

+We have taken only data of places where all 3 sources are generated.
+This is because for cases where no data is available, the data shows "0".
+This can be confused with places that DO have available data, but in actuality, have no sources of energy generated.

+Some ideas would be to incorporate other columns of data into our prediction.
+The model we have generated seems to be relatively inaccurate which suggests that it may be difficult to predict economic factors based on source energy generation.

 ### License and terms of use

+MIT license

 ### References and acknowledgement